Contemporary R&B: 2010s

 Contemporary R&B artists Chris Brown and Usher have experimented with EDM.

 Continuing from the 1990s and 2000s, R&B, like many other genres, drew influences from the technical innovations of the time and began to incorporate more electronic and machine-made sounds and instruments, this evolving style called electro-R&B slowly began dominating the genre.
 Historically, the electro-R&B sound had been associated with R&B songs with an electronic backbone by 1990s or 2000s girl groups like TLC or Destiny's Child.
 The use of effects such as Auto-Tune and new computerized synths have given R&B a more futuristic feel while still attempting to incorporate many of the genre's common themes such as love, relationships, heartbreak, and loss.
 As defined by Apple Music, electro-R&B is "at the intersection of R&B and electronic music, creating abstract hip-hop that blends the moodier end of electro with minimal R&B beats".

 According to Christgau in 2017, "almost all R&B goes for voice-plus-sound rather than voice-plus-song, with the sound ranging from precision track-and-hook to idiosyncratic atmospherics."

 Early 2010s artists Usher and Chris Brown began embracing new electronic influences while still keeping R&B's original feel.
 Usher's "OMG" and "DJ Got Us Fallin' in Love", and Chris Brown's "Yeah 3x" are all EDM-oriented.

 Singers Miguel, John Legend and Jeremih are popular in mainstream hip hop for many collaborations with rappers such as Wale, Rick Ross and J. Cole.
 Today's R&B is far more diverse and incorporates more sonic elements than before, as it expands its appeal and commercial viability.
 Trap music's influence maintained a strong presence on the music charts with R&B singer Beyoncé's songs "Drunk in Love", "Flawless" and "7/11", Bryson Tiller's debut studio album, Trapsoul and Mary J. Blige's "Thick of It".

 Latin R&B is gaining ground since the wave of artists began mixing trap with that sound in the middle of this decade.
 Spanish-language singles by Alex Rose, Rauw Alejandro and Paloma Mami, which borrow shrewdly from R&B, are captivating a global audience.
 In Latin America, the genre became popular with Alex Rose's "Toda", and Sech's "Otro Trago".

-2020s

-In the 2020s, R&B continued to diversify and blend with other genres, most notably alternative R&B, a subgenre characterized by its experimental production, introspective lyrics, and departure from traditional R&B structures.
-Artists such as SZA, Victoria Monet, Frank Ocean, and the Weeknd have been pivotal in bridging mainstream R&B with alternative styles, introducing ethereal soundscapes, electronic elements, and unconventional storytelling to a broader audience.

-Streaming platforms and social media, particularly TikTok and Spotify, have amplified the reach of R&B music.
-Viral moments have catapulted songs like SZA's "Snooze" and Daniel Caesar's "Best Part (feat.
-H.E.R)" into global hits.